Diploma of Building and Construction (Building) - CPC50210

 DurationFull-time 2 years, Part-time 5 years

-In this program, you'll examine the principles, techniques and regulations of the building and construction industry for all types of medium-rise and wide-span buildings up to 25 metres high.
+In this diploma course, you'll examine the principles, techniques and regulations of the building and construction industry for all types of medium-rise and wide-span buildings up to 25 metres high.

-Construction is not just about building sites; it’s about building a bigger picture: the planning, coordination, and control of a project from inception to delivery.
+Construction is not just about building sites, but about building a bigger picture: the planning, coordination, and control of a project from inception to delivery.

-This practical program incorporates hands-on work and project-based learning.
-You'll experience many aspects of building projects and understand how these relate to each other.
-You’ll go on site excursions to gain hands-on experience in the field, which will include visits to residential projects and commercial construction projects.
+This practical course incorporates hands-on work and project-based learning.
+You'll experience many aspects of building projects and understand how they all relate to each other.
+You’ll go on site excursions to gain hands-on field experience which will include visits to residential and commercial construction projects.

-Graduates of the course have the option to continue further studies in construction, project management, or property services with RMIT.
+Graduates have the option to continue further studies in construction, project management, or property services with RMIT.

 *Students require a Construction Induction Card (CPCCOHS1001A Work Safely in the Construction Industry) to take part in required site visits and or/associated assessment.

 You'll learn all aspects of the building industry, including:

 National curriculum code: CPC50210

 Completing the Diploma of Building and Construction (Building) gives you a stronger chance of gaining employment in the building industry.